Position

 What does a Records Specialist do?

-A Records Specialist plays a crucial role in maintaining the accuracy and organization of an organization's records.
-This role involves managing both physical and digital files.
+A Records Specialist plays a crucial role in maintaining the accuracy and organization of a company's records.
+This position involves managing both physical and digital files.
 The specialist ensures that all records are stored correctly and are easily accessible when needed.
-They often work in offices, archives, or libraries, handling everything from employee files to legal documents.
+They often work with various departments to gather and organize documents, ensuring compliance with legal and company policies.

 View Records Specialist jobs nearby